 Why should you use Doyle Clayton?

-We are highly rated by the legal directories, Chambers & Partners.
+We are highly rated by the legal directories, Chambers & Partners and The Legal 500.
 Here, you can see what clients say about us.
 Our service is quick and efficient.
 We can deal directly with your employer.
 Alternatively, if you prefer, we can tell you what to say or write when you negotiate with your employer.

 In many cases, we help our clients negotiate more favourable terms.
 Improvements include an increase to the compensation payment offered to you, and the inclusion of language in the agreement that protects your reputation.

 If you have a potential Employment Tribunal claim, our specialist employment lawyers will give you a preliminary view of the merits of legal proceedings, so you can understand what rights you are being asked to give up.